Arize-ai/client_python/README.md

 ## Overview

-A helper library to interact with Arize AI APIs.
+A helper package to interact with Arize AI APIs.

 Arize is an end-to-end ML & LLM observability and monitoring platform.
 The platform is designed to help AI & ML engineers and data science practitioners surface and fix issues with ML models in production faster with: